 - The clerk of court: 207 Main Street, Clay, West Virginia 25043

-In recent years, the crime average of Clay County, Virginia has been above the state criminal index.
-The total annual crime average peaks at 76 while the yearly index of the state is just at 69.
-Larceny has the lowest crime index when the figures of Clay are compared with the state and the country.
-On the other hand, murder and rape with risk averages of 101 and 107 respectively are well over the national and WV indexes.
+In recent years, Clay County, Virginia’s crime average has been above the state criminal index.
+The total annual crime average peaks at 76 while the state’s yearly index is just at 69.
+Larceny has the lowest crime index when Clay’s figures are compared with the state and the country.
+On the other hand, murder and rape with risk averages of 101 and 107 are well over the national and WV indexes.